raikens1/PilotMatch/data/README.md

 ## File naming convention

-A simulation of n replications of data with p covariate dimensions as part of experiment q would be documented as:
+A simulation of NSIM replications of data with p covariate dimensions with correllation rho between prognosis and treatment would be saved as:

-"angle_sigma1_results_n_p_q"
+`angle_sigma1_results_rho_p_NSIM`

+## log files

+Each simulation has an associated `.log` file in the same directory.
+The naming convention for these files is:

+`R_sim_YYYY-MM-DD.log`

+where R is 10 times the rho parameter for the assiociated simulation, and YYYY-MM-DD gives the date the simulations were started.
+Later log files contain all of the parameters for the simulation, a series of output lines that are printed whenever a simulation is completed, and (at the end of the file) the time elapsed while this simulation was run.
+Earlier log files are not as detailed; the parameters may be incomplete, and will be printed at the end of the file rather than the beginning.

 ## How to produce these files

-A basic command to produce files like this might be:

-for i in {1..50}; do Rscript ../R/prognostic_angle.R ${i} 10; done

-The first argument after the script name being the experiment number (q above), and the second being the covariate dimension (p above)
+See the instructions in the `code` directory.